Ajay-Research-Lab/Docker/OpenFOAM/README.md

 # License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is not officially licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details

+### Disclaimer

+This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via [www.openfoam.com](https://www.openfoam.com), and owner of the OPENFOAM® and OpenCFD® trade marks.

+### Acknowledgement

+OPENFOAM® is a registered trademark of OpenCFD Limited, producer and distributor of the OpenFOAM software via [www.openfoam.com](https://www.openfoam.com).